Building oscillatory chemical reaction networks by adding reversible reactions: Proof of Theorem

-\item {\bf Choosing the rates for the new reactions.} The rate function $q$ of the new reactions has so far been left undetermined. $q$ will be chosen from some class of rate functions depending on two parameters $\epsilon$ and $\eta$ taking the form
+\item The rate function $q$ of the new reactions has so far been left undetermined. $q$ will be chosen from some class of rate functions depending on two real parameters $\epsilon$ and $\eta$, and will take the form

 $f$ will be chosen shortly, but for the moment we assume that $f$ is defined and $C^2$ on $\mathbb{R}^n_{\gg 0} \times \mathbb{R}^{m+k}_{\gg 0} \times \mathbb{R}_{> 0}$.
 The reason for introducing the two parameters is that, roughly speaking, we need to be able to make both rates of each reversible reaction arbitrarily large (via $\epsilon$) while independently controlling the ratio of forward and backward rates (via $\eta$).
+The intuition is that (i) we want to be able to ensure that the added reactions are close to equilibrium via $\epsilon$ (this will be our singular perturbation parameter); and (ii) we want to ensure, via $\eta$, that the values of $\hatt{y}$ are small when the added reactions are at equilibrium.

 In arguments below we sometimes extend $\phi_0$ and $\phi_1$ to $(x,y,\eta)$-space and $(z,y,\eta)$-space respectively, namely we let $\phi_0$ and $\phi_1$ refer to $\phi_0 \times \mathrm{id}$ and $\phi_1 \times \mathrm{id}$.
 This should cause no confusion.